 It honestly is the Mecca of Mexican food (in my opinion).

-I remember when I was living in Santiago de Queretaro, I tried Oaxacan cuisine at a restaurant a friend recommended.
+I remember when I lived in Mexico, I tried a Oaxacan restaurant a friend recommended.

 It was called Zandunga, and while the place didn’t stand out from the street, the food was incredible.